IIIF/cookbook-recipes/recipe/0011-book-3-behavior/index.md

 ### Use case 1: Accordion book (`continuous`)

-This Manifest represents an Ethiopian accordion book with a continuous layout running left-to-right.
+This Manifest represents an Ethiopic accordion book with a continuous layout running left-to-right.
 It has four images that, when using the `"behavior": "continuous"` property, will display as a single continuous image in the viewer.

 _Note: As of the writing of this recipe, the `behavior` value of `continuous` has no noticeable effect in the Universal Viewer demonstration linked below, but you can see it in practice with IIIF Presentation API 2 here: .
 For forward compatibility, it is a part of the recipe._